Carreau/phd-dissertation/parts/part1.rst

 controlled environment that mimic `in-vivo` phenomena.
 Biochemical conditions can be well controlled, both in space and time hence allowing to precisely fine tune experimental conditions.
-Biomimetic systems are also particularly adapted to be combined with optical traps which allow us to study local mechanical properties of actin networks with high temporal resolution.
+Biomimetic systems are also particularly adapted to be combined with optical traps which allows us to study local mechanical properties of actin networks with high temporal resolution.
 The combination of both allows us to get insight into the variation of theses mechanical properties as a function of time and space with high precision.